 This course examines the political, economic and social consequences of the significant events in world history since 1945.
 Special emphasis is placed upon the consequences of World War II, the Cold War, decolonization, implications of post-war economic development and the spread of democracy.
 Prerequisite: Completion of the Core Composition requirement.
-Offered M6 (even).
+Offered Spring (odd).

-History of Modern Russia 3 credits
+Modern Russia